syncfusion-content/javascript-docs/js/OlapClient/OLAP-Client-Elements.md

 A grid is a tabular representation of data, arranged in the form of rows and columns, categorized accordingly.</td></tr>
 </table>

+## Cube Selector

+Cube Selector allows user to select any one of the cube form the cubes available in connected database this can be achieved with dropdown list displaying names of cubes.
+On selecting a cube from the dropdown list it gets loaded.

 {% include image.html url="/js/OlapClient/OLAP-Client-Elements_images/OLAP-Client-Elements_img1.png" %}

 ## Cube Dimension Browser

-Cube Dimension Browser is a tree-view-like structure that organizes the dimensions, hierarchies, measures etc… from the selected cube into independent, logical groups.
+Cube Dimension Browser is a tree-view-like structure that organizes the dimensions, hierarchies, measures, etc. from the selected cube into independent, logical groups.

-_Table: List of nodes_
+_Table: Types of Node in Cube Dimension Browser_

 <table>
 <tr>